Microsoft/IntuneDocs.pt-br/intune/quickstart-create-custom-role.md

 ## <a name="sign-in-to-intune"></a>Entrar no Intune

 Entre no [Intune](https://aka.ms/intuneportal) como um Administrador Global ou um Administrador de Serviços do Intune.
+Se você tiver criado uma assinatura de avaliação do Intune, a conta com a qual você criou a assinatura será a de administrador Global.

 ## <a name="create-a-custom-role"></a>Criar uma função personalizada